Breadline

 • Education and Training: Church leadership training, mobile training teams, work skills programs

-• Family Welfare: Emergency support, counseling, poverty relief for vulnerable families
+• Family Welfare: Emergency support, counselling, poverty relief for vulnerable families

 What They Don't Fund